sergey-nechaev/devdocs/security/google-recaptcha.md

 This extension adds the Google reCAPTCHA module to your Magento installation.
 Google reCAPTCHA provides a greater level of security for both the storefront and Admin UI than is available with standard CAPTCHA, and gives you the ability to:

 -  Verify when customers create accounts, retrieve passwords, log in to their accounts, or contact your company.
 -  Enhance security when Admin users log in.

 Google reCAPTCHA reduces potential user error when entering a Captcha code and encourages cart conversion without adding hurdles during checkout.

-{:.bs-callout .bs-callout-info}
+{:.bs-callout-info}
 **Magento Community Contribution** - Magento thanks [Riccardo Tempesta](https://twitter.com/rictempesta) of [MageSpecialist](https://partners.magento.com/portal/details/partner/id/129) for contributing these features as part of the Magento Community Engineering program.

 ## Install Module

-{:.bs-callout .bs-callout-info}
+{:.bs-callout-info}
 The Google reCAPTCHA extension is bundled and installed with {{site.data.var.ce}} and {{site.data.var.ee}} 2.1.18 and 2.2.9 and later.

 Install the extension using the following Composer command: